 There will be months where you don’t quite make your forecast numbers (and that’s ok – the most important thing to consider is why this was, and learn from it!).
 Equally, there will be months where you achieve way more than you thought.
 There will be opportunities that come up that you hadn’t anticipated, and bumps in the road that you don’t foresee.
 This is completely normal and completely expected.
 At these ‘stopping off points’ on your journey – whether they be good or bad – go back to your plan and amend it.
 Learn from each stage of your journey, adjust your course, and continue on your way.

 But always come back to your year 1, year 3 and year 5 goals (broken down into smaller, more manageable tasks of course!).

 We would love to hear more about your Year 1, Year 3 and Year 5 goals in your business, so do let us know in the comments, or reach out on social media.
 But if planning ahead in business is something you struggle with, let us help!
-We can work with you on an individual basis, or you could attend one of our quarterly business planning workshops!
+I can work with you on an individual basis, or you could attend a planning Deep Dive!
 You can also read more about business planning as a whole in The Definitive Guide to Starting a Small Business.